-Please note that your code's behavior on the automated tests when run in the 3007 Linux VM will determine your mark on CW4, without exception.
-If you choose to develop in a different environment, you must ensure that your code passes the automated tests on our automatic grading server.
+Please note that your code's behavior on the automated tests when run on the 0019 grading server will determine your mark on CW4.2 If you choose to develop in a different environment, you must ensure that your code passes the automated tests on our automatic grading server.
 (We push grade reports to your GitHub repo each time you update your code to make it easy for you to check this.)
-The CS 3007 staff cannot "support" development environments other than the 3007 Linux VM; we cannot diagnose problems you encounter should your code pass the tests in some other environment, but fail them in the 3007 Linux VM.
+The CS 0019 staff cannot "support" development environments other than the 0019 Linux VM; we cannot diagnose problems you encounter should your code pass the tests in some other environment, but fail them in the 0019 Linux VM.